Freeway Corridor Economic Impact

 • Monica Haynes, Director of the Bureau of Business and Economic Research and Adjunct Professor of Economics, Economics

 There are many discussions about rethinking freeway corridor designs in Minnesota and nationally.
 Economic impacts should be considered when selecting a design alternative, but these are difficult to quantify.
-The aim of this research is to provide a framework to better estimate the impacts of freeway corridor alternative projects by also considering mode, scale, land uses community engagement practices and environmental impacts.
+The aim of this research, which began in September 2025, is to provide a framework to better estimate the impacts of freeway corridor alternative projects by also considering mode, scale, land uses, community engagement practices, and environmental impacts.
+Work began in September 2025.
+As of December 31, 2025, planning for a kick-off webinar has begun, with the event expected to take place in late January or early February of 2026.

 • Project number: 2026011